brimdata/zui/docs/Remote-Workspaces-(v0.25.0+).md

 1. We can see the full path to the `zed` binary that's packaged with Brim.
-This binary and other dependencies that are typically launched by Brim can be found in the `zdeps` directory under the Brim [application binaries](Filesystem-Paths#application-binaries-v0250) path.
+This binary and other dependencies that are typically launched by Brim can be found in the `zdeps` directory under Brim's [application binaries](Filesystem-Paths#application-binaries-v0250) path.

-Now that we know Brim is simply connecting to Zed locally, next we'll vary this approach to instead start a remote `zed lake serve` and connect to it to access the logs and packet captures stored there.
+Now that we know Brim is simply connecting to Zed locally, next we'll vary this approach to instead start a remote `zed lake serve` and connect to it to access the data stored there.

 # Starting a Remote Zed Lake